airbusgeo/geocube-ingester/docs/user-guide/catalog.md

 > NB: Creodias is usually more reliable than Copernicus, but Sentinel-1 catalogue returns less information than the Copernicus' one.

 For more information see: [Creodias API](https://creodias.eu/data-offer)

+### USGS constellations
+#### Landsat AWS

+Supported constellations:

+- `landsat89`

+It uses the STAC interface to list the Landsat products available on AWS.

+No authentication required.

+Use the `--landsat-aws-catalog` flag to enable this catalogue.
+For more information see: [USGS Landsat](https://registry.opendata.aws/usgs-landsat/)

 ### Airbus constellations